-"Introduction of New Supplies and Services Special Item Number (SIN)" means a new or improved supply or service - within the scope of the Federal Supply Schedule (FSS), but not currently available under any Federal Supply Schedule contract- that provides a new service, function, task, or attribute that may provide a more economical or efficient means for ordering activities to accomplish their missions.
+"Introduction of New Supplies/Services Special Item Number (INSS SIN)" means a new or improved supply or service - within the scope of the Federal Supply Schedule (FSS), but not currently available under any Federal Supply Schedule contract- that provides a new service, function, task, or attribute that may provide a more economical or efficient means for ordering activities to accomplish their missions.
 It may significantly improve an existing supply or service.
 It may be a supply or service existing in the commercial market, but not yet introduced to the Federal Government.

-(b) Offerors are encouraged to introduce new or improved supplies or services via the "Introduction of New Supplies and Services SIN" at any time by clearly identifying this SIN item in the offer.

-(c) The Contracting Officer has the sole discretion to determine whether a supply or service will be accepted as an "Introduction of New Supplies and Services SIN" item.
+- (b) Offerors are encouraged to introduce new or improved supplies or services via INSS SIN at any time by clearly identifying the INSS SIN item in the offer. - (c) The Contracting Officer has the sole discretion to determine whether a supply or service will be accepted as an INSS SIN item.
 The Contracting Officer will evaluate and process the offer and may perform a technical review.
-This SIN provides temporary placement until the Contracting Officer formally categorizes the new supply or service.
+The INSS SIN provides temporary placement until the Contracting Officer formally categorizes the new supply or service.

-(d) If the Contractor has an existing schedule contract, GSA may, at the sole discretion of the Contracting Officer, modify the existing contract to include the "Introduction of New Supplies and Services SIN" item in accordance with 552.238-82, Modifications (Federal Supply Schedules).
+(d) If the Contractor has an existing schedule contract, the Government may, at the sole discretion of the Contracting Officer, modify the existing contract to include the INSS SIN item in accordance with 552.238-82, Modifications (Federal Supply Schedules).

-552.238-75 Evaluation-Commercial Products and Commercial Services (Federal Supply Schedule).
+552.238-75 Evaluation-Commercial Items (Federal Supply Schedule).

-As prescribed in 538.273 (c)(1), insert the following provision:
+As prescribed in 538.273(c)(1), insert the following provision:

-EVALUATION-COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES (FEDERAL SUPPLY SCHEDULE) (JAN 2022)
+EVALUATION-COMMERCIAL ITEMS (FEDERAL SUPPLY SCHEDULE) (MAY 2019)

-(a) The Government may make multiple awards for the supplies or services offered in response to this solicitation that meet the definition of a "commercial item" in FAR 52.202 1.
-Awards may be made to those responsible offerors that offer reasonable pricing, conforming to the solicitation, and will be most advantageous to the Government, taking into consideration the multiplicity and complexity of products or services of various manufacturers and the differences in performance required to accomplish or produce required end results, production and distribution facilities, price, compliance with delivery requirements, and other pertinent factors.
-By providing a selection of comparable supplies or services, ordering activities are afforded the opportunity to fulfill their requirements with the products or services that constitute the best value and that meet their needs at the lowest overall cost.

-(b) A written notice of award or acceptance of an offer, mailed or otherwise furnished to the offeror within the time for acceptance specified in the offer, shall result in a binding contract without further action by either party.
+- (a) The Government may make multiple awards for the supplies or services offered in response to this solicitation that meet the definition of a "commercial item" in FAR 52.202 1.
+Awards may be made to those responsible offerors that offer reasonable pricing, conforming to the solicitation, and will be most advantageous to the Government, taking into consideration the multiplicity and complexity of items of various manufacturers and the differences in performance required to accomplish or produce required end results, production and distribution facilities, price, compliance with delivery requirements, and other pertinent factors.
+By providing a selection of comparable supplies or services, ordering activities are afforded the opportunity to fulfill their requirements with the item(s) that constitute the best value and that meet their needs at the lowest overall cost. - (b) A written notice of award or acceptance of an offer, mailed or otherwise furnished to the offeror within the time for acceptance specified in the offer, shall result in a binding contract without further action by either party.
 Before the offer's specified expiration time, the Government may accept an offer (or part of an offer), whether or not there are negotiations after its receipt, unless a written notice of withdrawal is received before award.